nrwl/nx/docs/shared/monorepo-ci-circle-ci.md

       - main
 ```

 `CircleCI` can track the last successful run on the `main` branch and use this as a reference point for the `BASE`.
 The `Nx Orb` provides a convenient implementation of this functionality which you can drop into your existing CI config.
+Specifically, `nx/set-shas` populates the `$NX_BASE` environment variable with the commit SHA of the last successful run.

 To understand why knowing the last successful build is important for the affected command, check out the [in-depth explanation in Orb's docs](https://github.com/nrwl/nx-orb#background).

 ### Using CircleCI in a private repository